saul205/UrlShortener/README.md

 "safe":true,"ip":"0:0:0:0:0:0:0:1","country":null}%
 ```

-And now, we can navigate to the shortened URL.
+Now, we can navigate to the shortened URL.

 ```bash
 $ curl -v http://localhost:8080/6bb9db44